awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ### Part 3: Configure Thunderbird to Save Sent Mail and Drafts on Your Computer<a name="configure-email-client-thunderbird-part-3"></a>

-In this section, you will find procedures for saving sent mail and drafts to your computer\.
+This section contains procedures for saving sent mail and drafts to your computer\.

 **To configure Thunderbird to save sent mail and drafts to your computer**